Literature / Origami Yoda

 - Heel–Face Turn: Harvey at the end of the 2nd book.

 - Kid Detective: Dwight when he's trying to figure something out without Origami Yoda's help.
-Dwight even speaks in a british accent when this happens.
+Dwight even speaks in a British accent when this happens.

-- NO INDOOR VOICE: Mr. Howell
+- NO INDOOR VOICE: Mr. Howell constantly yells at the students.

 - Punny Name: Some of the names of the origami creations, such as Darth Paper and Han Foldo.